FunTimeCoding/java-script-skeleton/README.md

 This section explains how to use scripts that are intended to ease the development of this project.

-Install dependencies and develoment tools.
+Install dependencies and development tools.

 ```sh
 npm install